CompAndSave/hugo-decap-cas/content/posts/how-to-save-on-ink-cartridges-6-smart-ways-to-save-money.md

 Still wondering how to save money on ink for printers?
 It's advised to utilize color printing only when necessary if you own a color printer.
 You only use your black cartridge when printing in black and white.
 Colors are combined to create black-in-color ink cartridges used for black printing.

 Thus, printing in black and white rather than color extends the life of your ink.
 Have an expert set your computer's default print settings to black and white or greyscale printing.

+### Tip # 5: When Printing Webpages, Use This Tip

+Web page printing can waste a lot of ink.
+Web pages with images, links, ads, and formatting add a lot of extraneous printing and clutter.
+PrintFriendly is a free web application that helps you conserve paper and ink when printing by turning webpages into printable PDFs and eliminating ads, navigation, and other extraneous content.

+### Tip # 6: Remain Clear of "Toner Pirates"

+"Toner Pirates" are businesses that contact phone companies, attempting to sell printer toner or ink cartridges over the phone.
+They often use high-pressure tactics and make low offers.
+They falsely claim to represent your supplier and offer lower prices.